getlantern/lantern-roadmap/lep/Go_Proxy_Layer.md

    should have as little impact as possible, especially when it's not busy serving a workload.

-4. Potentially lower active memory consumption(17) - This is a boon both to end- users as well as to Lantern's proxy hosting operations, which are memory- constrainted at the moment.
+4. Potentially lower active memory consumption(17) - This is a boon both to end-users as well as to Lantern's proxy hosting operations, which are memory-constrainted at the moment.

 ### Will Team Lantern be able to maintain and hack on Go code?